Starring: John D. LeMay, Kari Keegan, Kane Hodder

 I also find the film's overly cheesy direction to be as equally fun as the bodycounting, giving the movie some bit of humor amidst the killings. (though the funnier ones present in the film's deleted scenes and alternative TV release.
 There's an exchange between Steven and his cop friend about being pointed at with your own gun that I find really hilarious!)
 I also love the final fight in this movie, where average joe Steven grapples with the fully revived yet still undead Jason, mano-a-monster, leading to one of the most epic Jason "death" I've seen in the franchise.

 While obviously not the last film in the series, I find Jason Goes to Hell one heck of a screwed-up momentary last ride for Mr. Voorhees and loved every minute of it.
-It's not the best film in the series but it certainly made an impression for itself and I'm pretty damn proud of seeing it, and while it might take another few years for him to comeback in his full, hockey-masked glory to kill horny teenagers as he's supposed to (and another couple of years before he finally grapples with our dream menace, Freddy Krueger), at least it's safe to say Jason's new home (New Lines cinema, not Hell!) knew how to get our attention and entertain us in the most outrageous way!
+It's not the best film in the series but it certainly made an impression for itself and I'm pretty damn proud of seeing it.
+While it might have taken another few years for him to come back in his full, hockey-masked glory to kill horny teenagers as he's supposed to (and another couple of years before he finally grapples with our dream menace, Freddy Krueger), at least it's safe to say Jason's new home (New Lines cinema, not Hell!) knew how to get our attention and entertain us in the most outrageous way!

 1 male gets an autopsy probe to the head, face grated